LearnWeb3DAO/IPFS-Practical/README.md

 ## Prerequisites

-- You can have completed the [IPFS Theory tutorial](https://github.com/LearnWeb3DAO/IPFS-Theory)
+- You should have completed the [IPFS Theory tutorial](https://github.com/LearnWeb3DAO/IPFS-Theory)

 ## Build